arnav/arnav-hugo/content/posts/python-context-managers.md

+Context Managers are one of the core language features that make Python unique.
+The `with` statement allows developers to write a common programming pattern in a concise and readable way.
+The following indented block gives a visual cue and make understanding the code easier.
+Understanding Context Managers is key to understanding the idea of *Pythonic* code.

-Context Managers are a language feature unique to Python.
-They are usually used for allocation and releasing of resources, but that is not their only use-case.
+Context Managers are usually used for allocation and releasing of resources, but that is not their only use-case.
 They are useful for factoring out common setup and teardown code, or any pair of operations that need to be performed before or after a procedure.

-In this article, we will review some interesting real-world examples of their use.
+In this article, I will present some interesting real-world examples of their use, and hopefully encourage budding Pythonistas to explore them.
 <!--more-->

 ## Context Managers in summary